rust-lang/rust/doc/tutorial.md

 procedural, functional and object-oriented styles.
 Some of its pleasant high-level features include:

-* **Pattern matching and algebraic data types (enums).** As popularized by functional languages, pattern matching on ADTs provides a compact and expressive way to encode program logic.
 * **Type inference.** Type annotations on local variable declarations are optional.
-* **Task-based concurrency.** Rust uses lightweight tasks that do not share memory.
+* **Safe task-based concurrency.** Rust's lightweight tasks do not share memory and communicate through messages.
-* **Higher-order functions.** Rust's efficient and flexible closures are heavily relied on to provide iteration and other control structures
+* **Higher-order functions.** Efficient and flexible closures provide iteration and other control structures
-* **Parametric polymorphism (generics).** Functions and types can be parameterized over type variables with optional trait-based type constraints.
+* **Pattern matching and algebraic data types.** Pattern matching on Rust's enums is a compact and expressive way to encode program logic.
-* **Trait polymorphism.** Rust's type system features a unique combination of type classes and object-oriented interfaces.
+* **Polymorphism.** Rust has type-parameric functions and types, type classes and OO-style interfaces.

 ## Scope